Amsterdam’s artistic heritage shines from every corner of the city that not even long held stereotypes can dull its light.

 12. Seven Bridges, Reguliersgracht

 Seven bridges cross the narrow canal called Reguliersgracht and so Seven Bridges is what it is named.
 The crossings line up perfectly from Herengracht down to Weteringschans.
+In our opinion, we consider this area one of the most beautiful places in Amsterdam.
 At night, the archways are lit up by lightbulbs creating a magical effect.
 Bring your tripod and practice your night time photography!
 For the ultimate canalside shot, shoot from an opposing corner whilst framing a canal arch in the background.

 13. Wake Me Up When I’m Famous - De Pijp